-The Hotel del Coronado faces a beach which admits no superior in the world, rendering it an ideal all-the-year-around rendering it an ideal all-the-year-around resort for the tourist and the traveler.
+The Hotel del Coronado faces a beach which admits no superior in the world, rendering it an ideal all-the-year-around resort for the tourist and the traveler.
 Golf, fishing, surf-bathing are indulged in here throughout the year, while it is the perfect home of that international popular sport, polo, especially in the winter time.